If you’re new to investing in gold, you may be wondering what factors influence the gold price today. Here’s a quick look.

 Gold investing: Supply and demand

-When the gold price began to fall in 2013, market watchers expected some mine production to come off the market and foresaw a reduction in however, most gold producers opted to lower salaries and cut employees rather than reduce output from their .
-Many producing gold companies also chose to reduce the amount of they put into exploration for financial reasons, opting to keep their existing operations afloat and their stable.
+When the gold price began to fall in 2013, market watchers expected some mine production to come off the market and foresaw a reduction in gold dealers; however, most gold producers opted to lower salaries and cut employees rather than reduce output from their assets.
+Many producing gold companies also chose to reduce the amount of cash they put into exploration for financial reasons, opting to keep their existing operations afloat and their net assets stable.

 In 2016, the tide began to turn for gold investing.
-As mentioned, prices recovered somewhat that year, even rising above US$1,300 as ticked up.
-However, times were still tough for exploration — in fact, even three years later the consensus is that not enough money is being spent on finding new gold deposits, hindering gold investment.
-Gold mine production was flat from 2016 to 2017 at 3,268 tonnes, but is expected to grow this year.
+As mentioned, prices recovered somewhat that year, even rising above US$1,300 as demand for the precious metal ticked up.
+However, times were still tough for exploration — in fact, even four years later the consensus is that not enough money is being spent on finding new gold deposits, hindering gold investment.
+Gold mine production has been flat for the last five years, at around 3,200 to 3,300 metric tons (MT) each year.

 Most gold is produced in China, with Australia and Russia being the second and third top producers.
-Respectively, they put out 300 metric tons (MT), 270 MT and 255 MT of the yellow metal in 2017.
+Respectively, they put out 420 MT, 330 MT and 310 MT of the yellow metal in 2019.

-As a side note on supply and demand in terms of investors should be aware that most of the pure gold ever mined still exists and is accessible — for example, as jewelry or bullion.
+As a side note on supply and demand in terms of gold-mining stocks, investors should be aware that most of the pure gold ever mined still exists and is accessible — for example, as jewelry or gold bullion.
 In contrast, many other metals come off the market when they are used.
-That means that gold mining companies and the gold space as a whole are also affected by saving and disposal tactics, and not just by simple supply and demand.
+That means that gold-mining companies and the gold space as a whole are also affected by saving and disposal tactics, and not just by simple supply and demand.

 Gold investing: Economics and manipulation